eProsima/SOSS-docs/docs/yaml_config.rst

 *SOSS* is configured by means of a YAML file that specifies a set of compulsory fields, plus some optional ones.
 The most common fields required to configure a **System-Handle** are:

-* :code:`types`: specifies the IDL types used by *SOSS* to transmit messages
+* :code:`types`: specifies the IDL types used by *SOSS* to transmit messages.

+    * :code:`idl`: IDL content.

-* :code:`systems`: specifies the middlewares involved in the communication
+* :code:`systems`: specifies the middlewares involved in the communication allowing configure them.

-* :code:`routes`: specifies which bridges SOSS needs to create
+* :code:`routes`: specifies which bridges SOSS needs to create.

+    * :code:`from`-:code:`to`: publisher/subscriber communication.

+    * :code:`server`-:code:`clients`: server/client communication.

-* :code:`topics`/:code:`services`: specify the topics exchanged over the above bridges in either publisher/subscriber or client/server type communications
+* :code:`topics`/:code:`services`: specify the topics exchanged over the above bridges in either publisher/subscriber or client/server type communications, allowing configurate it.

+    * :code:`type`: type involved in the communication.

+    * :code:`route`: communication bridge to apply.

+    * :code:`remap`: allows to stablish equivalences between :code:`topic` names, :code:`types`, and custom
+      configurations.

 A generic YAML communicating two systems has the following structure: